Chat app Line announces plan for cryptocurrency services, loans and insurance

 Bloomberg reported earlier this month that Line was considering a move into crypto, but at this point it isn’t clear exactly what that will entail.
 From the announcement, Line said it will operate a marketplace inside its app where people can trade crypto and get loans or insurance.
 It said, too, that it will look into how it can use blockchain technology within its services.

-Loans and insurance, while not as attention-grabbing a crypto, may prove to be lucrative ventures in markets where Line has strong recognition among consumers.
+Loans and insurance, while not as attention-grabbing as crypto, may prove to be lucrative ventures in markets where Line has strong recognition among consumers.

 The company is need of something fresh to revitalize its business in the wake of increasing competition from Facebook, which operates WhatsApp and Messenger, the world’s most popular messaging apps with over one billion monthly users each.